Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

 \subsection{Block-encoding for the $1$-D Hamiltonian}

-We now have all ingredients for constructing the block-encoding of the Hamiltonian (\ref{eq: Hamiltonian main}).
-From Theorem~\ref{theorem: 1 term robin}, we implement $A_k$, representing one term of matrix $A$ (see Eq.~(\ref{eq:PDE discretized})).
-Using linear combination of unitaries (LCU) for each $A_k$ and adjoint $A^{\dagger}_k$, we construct block-encodings $U_{A_k}$ for $A_k$ and $U_{A^\dagger_k}$ for $A_k^\dagger$.
-Define:
+We now have all the necessary ingredients to construct the block-encoding of the Hamiltonian in (\ref{eq: Hamiltonian main}).
+From Thm.~\ref{theorem: 1 term robin}, we implement $A_k$, representing one term of matrix $A$ (see Eq.~(\ref{eq:PDE discretized})).
+Using linear combination of unitaries (LCU) for each $A_k$ and adjoint $A^{\dagger}_k$, we construct block-encodings $U_{A}$ for $A$ and $U_{A^\dagger}$ for $A^\dagger$.
+Next, we define:

-with normalization constant $\mathcal{N}_A$ which is composed from $\mathcal{N}_D\mathcal{N}_f\kappa$ according to $A=\sum_k A_k$ (see Theorem~\ref{theorem: 1 term robin}).
-Control-qubit states $\ket{0},\ket{1}$ determine whether we apply $U_A$ ($U_{A^\dagger}$) or global phase.
+with normalization constant $\mathcal{N}_A$ which is composed from $\mathcal{N}_D\mathcal{N}_f\kappa$ according to $A=\sum_k A_k$ (see Thm.~\ref{theorem: 1 term robin}).
+The control-qubit states $\ket{0}$ and $\ket{1}$ determine whether we apply $U_A$ ($U_{A^\dagger}$) or global phase.
 The schematic matrix form in Eq.~(\ref{eq: L definition AUX}) assumes the explicit qubit ordering described as follows: (i) First, ancillary qubits for measurement operations within unitary $U_A$; (ii) Next, the single control qubit selecting between applying $U_A$ (or $U_{A^\dagger}$) and the global phase operation $I e^{i\phi}$; (iii) Lastly, the main $n$-qubit register encoding the quantum state associated with matrix $A$.
 This ordering ensures correct interpretation of block-encoding matrix structures presented above.

-Introduce two additional qubits for constructing another linear combination (LCU):
+Now we introduce two additional qubits for constructing another linear combination (LCU):